dloez/tag-track/README.md

     use-cache: true
 ```

 - Checkout repository, calculate version bump, and create a new tag with the bumped version.
 Use cache to save binary and avoid downloading it every time.
-Instead of using Tag Track to push the image, push it manually:
+Instead of using Tag Track to push the tag, push it manually:
 ```yaml
 - name: Checkout
   uses: actions/checkout@v4